-Five drills to do now so you’ll be a faster open-water swimmer next year.
+Five drills to do now so you’ll be a faster open-water swimmer in your next race.

 Great sighting technique is the key to an open-water PR.
 It’ll help you stay on course, swim the straightest line, reduce drag and maintain speed in the water.
 If you learn to do it right, you won’t wear yourself out or lose precious minutes looking for the next buoy.
 So stop worrying about your yardage sometimes, read up on techniques to try, then start doing some fun sighting drills.
 Think of this page as your Cliffs Notes on sighting, designed to prep you for your best open-water swim yet.